 On weekends and sunny days, especially in the summer, Lynn Canyon is very popular and parking can be a challenge.
 Chances are good though that you’ll find a place.

-A nice thing about Lynn Canyon in the past was that parking has been free.
-That changes though as of the spring of 2021.
+A nice thing about Lynn Canyon in the past was that parking was free.
+That changed though as of the spring of 2021.
 Starting this year, between March 1st and October 31st, there is an hourly charge to park.
 The charge during these months is $3 per hour up to a maximum of 3 hours.
 It’s still free to park though between November and February.

 Tips and Advice